juano2310/CarND-Behavioral-Cloning-P3-Juan/readme.md

 <a href="https://www.youtube.com/watch?v=7j3OzEU_FRs" target="_blank"><img src="https://i.ytimg.com/vi/7j3OzEU_FRs/0.jpg"
 alt="AI cheating and taking a shortcut in the Udacity simulator " width="240" height="180" border="10" /></a>

 ## Conclusions
 I think the most valuable lesson was to start small, make sturdy improvement, instead of trying to write the perfect model from scratch.
 I like the model because it keeps things simple and it is easy to work with.

+## Using video.py

+python video.py run1
+Creates a video based on images found in the run1 directory.
+The name of the video will be the name of the directory followed by '.mp4', so, in this case the video will be run1.mp4.

+Optionally, one can specify the FPS (frames per second) of the video:

+python video.py run1 --fps 48
+The video will run at 48 FPS.
+The default FPS is 60.